Distribution & Warehousing

 The transportation infrastructure in Mississippi provides an impressive advantage to the warehousing and distribution industry.
 The multi-modal connectivity and well-integrated infrastructure serve businesses in all capacities, whether by land, air, rail or sea.

-Mississippi is in the heart of one of the fastest-growing regions in the nation and is within a day’s drive of much of the United States’ business population.
+Mississippi is in the heart of one of the fastest-growing regions in the nation, within a day’s drive of much of the United States’ business population.
 The state offers distribution companies a number of location options, including an abundance of land available in industrial and technology parks, as well as locations in close proximity to major airports, particularly in the Memphis metropolitan area.
 Having access to the distribution capital of the world, where shipments can leave as late as 10 p.m. each day, is an added advantage for Mississippi-based warehouse and distribution facilities.
 Mississippi’s roadways offer an exceptional divided four-lane highway infrastructure, six interstates and 14 federal highways.
-The state is a prime location for storing and moving goods throughout the central United States.

-The Mississippi Advantage for warehousing and distribution extends beyond that of roadways and airports.
-The state’s superb rail and port infrastructure provides access to worldwide distribution as well as more environmentally friendly and sustainable delivery outlets.
-If North American distribution is of interest, the railways in Mississippi have access to 25,000 miles of track stretching from both coasts of Canada through the central U.S. to the Gulf Coast, Texas and Mexico.
-Three Mississippi ports are positioned directly on the Gulf of Mexico, two of which are deep water-accessible, for distribution companies’ export and import needs.
+Our state’s superb rail and port infrastructure provides access to worldwide distribution as well as more environmentally friendly and sustainable delivery outlets.
+Mississippi railways have access to 25,000 miles of track stretching from both coasts of Canada through the central U.S. to the Gulf Coast, Texas and Mexico.
+Mississippi has three ports on the Gulf of Mexico, two of which are deep water-accessible, for distribution companies’ export and import needs.